 Following the recommendations of ESMA and FATF mentioned above, a number of European Member States decided to extend the scope of their AML laws beyond the provisions of the AMLD5 Directive in order to also include in the scope of the AML/CFT obligations activities such as the exchange between crypto assets and crypto assets, transfer of virtual assets and the participation and/or provision of financial services related to the distribution, offering and sale of crypto assets.

 On the 23rd of February 2021 L.13(I)/2021 was published on the official Gazette of the Government of Cyprus, which revises the Cyprus AML Law bringing it in line with the EU’s AMLD5 Directive.

 As regards crypto-asset service providers, the activity brought into scope of the revised Cyprus AML Law covers the following:

-- Crypto-asset exchanges (crypto-to-crypto and fiat-to-crypto and vice versa).
+- Cryptocurrency exchanges (crypto-to-crypto and fiat-to-crypto and vice versa).

 - Management, administration, transmission, transfer, retention, custodianship and safekeeping of crypto-assets or cryptographic keys or means which allow for the exercise control in crypto-assets.

 - Offering and/or sale of crypto-assets, including the initial offering.

 - Participation and/or provision of financial services related to the distribution, offering and/or sale of crypto-assets, including the initial offering.

 ‘Financial services related to the distribution, offering and/or sale of crypto-assets’ covers the following services and activities: